RocusTM/FlyHub-Pro/README.md

-If you want a raw lua, check scriptblox.
+If you want a raw lua, check scriptblox (Not Ready).